-How Do You Win on the Television Show Survivor?
+How Can I Win on the TV Show Survivor?

 It's critical that anybody who plays Survivor understand what type of player they are and doesn't allow their weaknesses to be their undoing.